Corosect-project/Project_2/firebase/nRF52/README.md

 Open nRF connect sdk command line tools and navigate to project folder.

-To build the project run the folowing command in the project root (this readme's folder).
+To build the project run the following command in the project root (this readme's folder).
 This will build the project for the nRF52840 DK.